Up to 15% off Bosch, Neff & Siemens + 50% off kitchens Book now.

 Hardwood flooring costs a lot more than some other flooring options, but if you want to create a timeless look and lasting durability, wooden flooring is a worthwhile investment.
 While wood isn’t as water-resistant as tile, there’s minimal upkeep, making it suitable for busy families.

-With so many wood finishes to choose from, you can match this type of flooring to any style of kitchen - including traditional kitchens, country-style kitchens, rustic kitchens, Scandinavian kitchens,
+With so many wood finishes to choose from, you can match this type of flooring to any style of kitchen - including traditional kitchens, country-style kitchens, rustic kitchens, and Scandinavian kitchens.

 Marble flooring